jasonstolaruk/CurryMUD/README.md

 The code is available here on GitHub under [this license](https://github.com/jasonstolaruk/CurryMUD/blob/master/LICENSE) (a 3-clause BSD license with additional unique clauses regarding the creation of derivative MUDs.)
 Please note that **I am not accepting PRs**.

 * About 40,000 lines of code/text.
-* About 110 modules, excluding tests.
+* About 115 modules, excluding tests.
 * About 105 unit and property tests exist (I'm using the [tasty testing framework](https://hackage.haskell.org/package/tasty)).
 * A `ReaderT` monad transformer stack with the world state inside a single `IORef`.
 * `STM`-based concurrency.
 * Using `aeson` (with `conduit`) and `sqlite-simple` for persistence.
 * Heavy use of the `lens` library.
+* Using `servant` for the REST API.
 * Heavy use of GHC extensions, including:
   * `DuplicateRecordFields` (new in GHC 8)
   * `LambdaCase`